 Meanwhile, the Islamic world was growing larger and more powerful.
 After the prophet Muhammad’s death in 632 CE, Muslim armies conquered large parts of the Middle East, uniting them under the rule of a single caliph.
 At its height, the medieval Islamic world was more than three times bigger than all of Christendom.

 Under the caliphs, great cities such as Cairo, Baghdad and Damascus fostered a vibrant intellectual and cultural life.
 Poets, scientists and philosophers wrote thousands of books (on paper, a Chinese invention that had made its way into the Islamic world by the 8th century).
 Scholars translated Greek, Iranian and Indian texts into Arabic.
-Inventors devised technologies like the pinhole camera, soap, windmills, surgical instruments, an early flying machine and the system of numerals that we use today.
+Inventors devised technologies like the pinhole camera, soap, windmills, surgical instruments, and an early flying machine.
 And religious scholars and mystics translated, interpreted and taught the Quran and other scriptural texts to people across the Middle East.

 Toward the end of the 11th century, the Catholic Church began to authorize military expeditions, or Crusades, to expel Muslim “infidels” from the Holy Land.
 Crusaders, who wore red crosses on their coats to advertise their status, believed that their service would guarantee the remission of their sins and ensure that they could spend all eternity in Heaven.
 (They also received more worldly rewards, such as papal protection of their property and forgiveness of some kinds of loan payments.)